 In addition to the cooking, the book provides personal insight into Ella's journey on how she overcame illness and grew her blog into a wellness brand.

-Perfect for any Ella fan, and for anyone who loves plant-based inspiration.
+Perfect for any Ella fan, and for anyone who loves plant-based food.

 4. Booja Booja Chocolate

 Who doesn't love chocolate?
-And being vegan doesn't mean you miss out!
+And being vegan doesn't mean you have to miss out!
+In fact, some of the most delicious chocolate is now vegan!

-It's not cheap, and that's why it makes a perfect gift – because it's a treat that people generally don't buy for themselves.
+It's not cheap, and that's why it makes a perfect gift – because it's a treat that people generally don't buy for themselves but really appreciate someone else gifting it to them.

 What you could do is buy selection of vegan chocolates and bundle them together in one present.
 A family member did that for me last Christmas and, because I don't normally buy chocolate myself, I was chuffed.